beingaturtle/beingaturtle.github.io/docs/task2.md

 ## Overview

-In this section, we will walk you through how to create a BCIT e-mail signature which will always be attached at the bottom of every e-mail you send.
-Creating an e-mail signature serves several purposes<sup>[1](#fn1)</sup>:
+In this section, you'll learn how to create a BCIT e-mail signature, which will be automatically inserted at the bottom of every e-mail you send. <span style ="color:#e66b00"> Creating an e-mail signature serves several purposes</span><sup>[1](#fn1)</sup>:

 - Increases Professionalism
 - Shows Personality